 It would have been simple for Porsche to go light on the all-terrain capabilities of its SUV, since it is likely many of its drivers will never venture off asphalt, so it is more than reassuring to know that Porsche engineers took their rough-country mandate seriously and created a vehicle that can slog through slime.

-If you are a fan of the previous-generation Porsche Cayenne, you will like the new model.
-The changes are subtle, but they make both esthetic and functional sense.
-For instance, the headlights have been moved to the outside of the front fascia and covered with clear glass, improving looks and offering an aerodynamic benefit.
-The coefficient of drag has been lowered substantially offering potential fuel economy benefits.
+Fresh from a thorough makeover last year, the 2009 Cayenne carries over with only minor cosmetic changes.
+Although it bears a strong resemblance to the original Cayenne, the subtle changes make both esthetic and functional sense.
+For instance, the headlights are now moved to the outside of the front fascia and covered with clear glass, improving looks and offering an aerodynamic benefit.
+The coefficient of drag is also lower than the first-generation SUV, a nod to improved fuel economy and better high-speed handling.
 Even the standard 17-inch wheels have presence, but the available 20- and 21-inch wheels really show off the huge brakes and calipers that are fitted on the car, a utilitarian style statement.

 The engines in the various Cayenne trim levels represent an embarrassment of riches.
-All threeש.6-liter V6, 4.8-liter V8 and 4.8-liter biturbo V8—offer more overall horsepower and torque output and better fuel economy than the previous Cayenne engine lineup.
+All three – 3.6-liter V6, 4.8-liter V8 and 4.8-liter twin-turbo V8 – offer more overall horsepower and torque output and better fuel economy than the first generation Cayenne engine lineup.
 One key reason is the use of direct gasoline injection technology, which results in up to 15 percent lower fuel consumption plus up to 12 percent better vehicle acceleration.
 Variable valve timing and a two-stage input in the naturally aspirated V8 are other contributors.

 290 horsepower @ 6200 rpm